lihaoyi/autowire/readme.md

 Autowire does not support method overloading and type parameters on the interfaces/traits used for making the RPCs.

 Apart from that, Autowire is a pretty thin layer on top of any existing serialization library and transport layer, and does not project much functionality apart from routing.
-It is up to the developer using Autowire to decide how he wants to transport the serialized data back and forth, how he wants to respond to errors, etc.
+It is up to the developer using Autowire to decide how they want to transport the serialized data back and forth, how they want to respond to errors, etc.

 To see a simple example involving a ScalaJS client and Spray server, check out this example: